Debugger: Time

 Hide Scratch

-This toggle action is always available in the drop-down actions of the Time window.
-It is enabled by default.
+This toggle action is always available in the toolbar of the Time window.
+It is disabled by default.
 The emulation service, which enables trace extrapolation and interpolation, writes emulated state into the trace's scratch space, which comprises all negative snaps.
-When this toggle is enabled, those snapshots are hidden.
-They can be displayed by disabling this toggle.
-Note that navigating into scratch space may cause temporary undefined behavior in some windows, and may prevent interaction with the target.
+Some time-travel capable back ends may also write into scratch space.
+When this toggle is enabled, those scratch snapshots are hidden.